Counseling Office

 Ms. Bero spends most of her time with her husband and two sons.
 She enjoys being active, watching football (especially the Florida Gators and the Buffalo Bills), and traveling.

-Last Names: D – Gom
+Last Names: B - Ek

 Ms. Xenia Paniagua, School Counselor